-22(2) The municipality shall delegate a member or members of its staff to assist any person who is illiterate or for any other reason, requires assistance to complete any form prescribed or other document required in terms of this Policy, or to read or interpret any account, notice or document issued in this regard.
+23(2) The municipality shall delegate a member or members of its staff to assist any person who is illiterate or for any other reason, requires assistance to complete any form prescribed or other document required in terms of this Policy, or to read or interpret any account, notice or document issued in this regard.

-23. DISPUTES
+24. Disputes

-23(1) A Customer who disputes a Municipal Account must submit such dispute in writing to the Chief Financial Officer, stating the reasons for such dispute and any relevant facts, information or representation which the Chief Financial Officer should consider to resolve such dispute.
+24(1) A Customer who disputes a Municipal Account must submit such dispute in writing to the Chief Financial Officer, stating the reasons for such dispute and any relevant facts, information or representation which the Chief Financial Officer should consider to resolve such dispute.